 How many days do you need for an Indiana vacation?

-A focused Indiana trip can work in two to four days if you choose one region such as Indianapolis, Indiana Dunes, Fort Wayne, or Brown County.
+A focused Indiana trip can work in two to four days if you choose one region such as Indianapolis, Indiana Dunes, Fort Wayne, Brown County, South Bend, or French Lick.
 A fuller Indiana road trip usually needs five to seven days.

 What is the best Indiana road trip?